 Beriah Lewis Farm began operation in 1791.
 For perspective: George Washington was in the White House, Vermont was admitted as the 14th state, and the Bill of Rights was ratified by Congress.

-We’re a society of disposable this and instant that, so when you come across something that has lasted 224 years, well, attention must be paid.
+We’re a society of disposable this and instant that, so when you come across something that has lasted over 230 years, well, attention must be paid.

 More than two centuries later, the Lewis family continues to live and love their patch of land in North Stonington, CT.

 The farm today includes 700 acres, a milking herd of 350 cows and related operations overseen by matriarch Rosalind Lewis and sons Ledyard and Harry.
 The family has continuously improved the farm over each generation: back in 1988, David Lewis and his three sons toured progressive farms across the country before choosing to build the first rapid exit milking parlor in Connecticut.